-> Also try to increase the sharpness to emphasize aspects such as the pet’s fur or eyes.
-The same effect applies to textures, as the special characteristics of each animal such as feathers, scales or claws are accentuated .
+Also, try to increase the sharpness to emphasize aspects such as the pet’s fur or eyes.
+The same effect applies to textures, as each animal’s unique characteristics, such as feathers, scales, or claws, are accentuated.

-The Candlelight Mode is used for photographs where fire, candles, birthday cakes and other special effects are the protagonists.
-The icon is usually represented by the flame of a candle.
+The Candlelight Mode is used for photographs where fire, candles, birthday cakes, and other special effects are the protagonists.
+The flame of a candle usually represents the icon.

-The camera will use a medium-cool white balance of about 4350K to balance the warm color that the candlelight emits .
-Keep in mind that if you want to use this mode you should not forget to use a tripod because shutter speeds will tend to be slow.
+The camera will use a medium-cool white balance of about 4350K to balance the candlelight emits’ warm color.
+If you want to use this mode, you should not forget to use a tripod because shutter speeds will be slow.

-If you are passionate about gardening, you will enjoy trying the Flower Mode, since this mode is used for photographing fields, flower gardens, and for other landscapes that include flowers .
-The icon that represents it is usually a tree with a flower on the left side.
+If you are passionate about gardening, you will enjoy trying the Flower Mode since this mode is used for photographing fields, flower gardens, and other landscapes that include flowers.
+The icon that represents it is usually a tree with a height on the left side.

 Since you need to bring out most of the flowers that are part of your composition sharp, the camera will select small apertures ( high f-numbers ).
-Similarly, to capture the color of the flowers the camera will use a more vivid capture mode that helps you to saturate the colors more.
+Similarly, to capture the flowers’ color, the camera will use a more vivid capture mode that helps you saturate the colors more.

 Fall Colors Mode

-Fall Colors Mode, as its name suggests, captures the bright reds, yellows and oranges characteristic of fallen leaves from trees in autumn with greater saturation .
-The icon that represents him in a tree with a flower, in this case, on the left side.
+As its name suggests, Fall Colors Mode captures the bright reds, yellows, and oranges characteristic of fallen leaves from trees in autumn with more excellent saturation.
+The icon that represents him is a tree with a flower, in this case, on the left side.

-As you can see, it also uses small apertures ( high f-numbers ), to correctly focus most of the landscape.
-If the lighting conditions are poor, it is recommended to use a tripod to avoid shake.
+As you can see, it also uses small apertures ( high f-numbers ) to focus most of the landscape correctly.
+If the lighting conditions are low, it is recommended to use a tripod to avoid shake.

 Go Practice!
 (One way or another)

 In short, after having analyzed the scene modes, we could consider them as automatic modes that adapt as much as possible to each type of photography.
-They have the advantage of doing the work for you and the disadvantage of not being able to have full control over the parameters.
+They have the advantage of doing the work for you and the disadvantage of not having full control over the parameters.

-However, it never hurts to know them, since they can be useful in cases of emergency or as a learning method if you are a beginner in the world of photography.
+However, it never hurts to know them since they can be useful in emergencies or as a learning method if you are a beginner in photography.
 So now you know, if you don’t know them yet, dare to experiment!